minprog/project/milestones/55 screencast/10 Final Report.md

 ## Uploading

 After recording your video, upload it to [UvA Video](https://video.uva.nl/home), YouTube or another video streaming service.
-Include an embed of your video in the `README.md` on GitHub.
+Include a link of your video in the `README.md` on GitHub.